Theresa M. Kohlhoff – Experience

 Legal and Community Involvement:

 I have done volunteer work for the Oregon State Bar, St. Andrews Legal Clinic, Roosevelt High School, the Campaign for Equal Justice, Catholic Lawyers for Social Justice and now conduct free monthly legal clinics and seminars at my office.
-I volunteer for the legislative committee of the Oregon Trial Lawyers Association.
-I have made CLE presentments, as well as presentments to groups and schools.
+I volunteer for the legislative committee of the Oregon Trial Lawyers Association which analyzes and advises on proposed legislation.
+I have made Continued Legal Education presentments on a variety of legal matters, as well as legal presentments to groups and schools.

-As of January 1, 2012 I was elected for a four year term to be on the Board of Governors of the Oregon State Bar.
-In the final year I was the chair of the Budget & Finance Committee.
+As of January 1, 2012 I was elected by my peers for a four year term to be on the Board of Governors of the Oregon State Bar.
+In the final year, I was the chair of the Budget & Finance Committee.

 Kohlhoff & Welch participated in local events like the St. John’s Parade and the St. Johns Farmers Market.
 I donate to local drives at Holy Cross and Holy Redeemer schools.
 I am active in fundraising for one of my granddaughters who is disabled, having taken a leadership role in three major events.